SebKrantz/Global-Infrastructure-Database/README.md

 # Global-Infrastructure-Database
-Infrastructure Database Coverall All Non-High-Income Countries
+Infrastructure Database Coverall All Low- and Middle-Income Countries